FAQ

 What happens if I edit a shared note’s file on disk, outside Obsidian?
 Will it still sync?

-screen.garden supports sending updates to notes on your filesystem made outside of Obsidian, but there are a few extra considerations when doing so.
+Yes, it will still sync—screen.garden supports sending updates to notes on your filesystem made outside of Obsidian, but there are a few extra considerations when doing so.
 First, due to the nature of screen.garden being an Obsidian plugin, we can only "see" those updates if Obsidian is open.
-Second, if you're editing a note simultaneously with another collaborator you may risk overwriting their changes, as your external editor may not receive their updates and you could save over them.
-We recommend trying to limit collaboration to inside Obsidian for these reasons.
+Second, screen.garden’s editor sync is much more efficient than syncing external edits.
+As a result, we suggest editing within Obsidian whenever possible.

 I want to share a note that embeds an image.
 Will the image also be shared?